GautamRaj-12/obsidian-git-sync/fastapi-exploration/05_query_parameters.md

 	  - Output:
 		 ![image](images/image-6.png)
 		- *If we omit either of the two parameters, there will be an error as both are required.*
-		- One thing to notice in `{"published":"false"}` is that false is a string and similarlky li So, if we try to do any condition check using it, then it will not produce the desired result.
+		- One thing to notice in `{"published":"false"}` is that false is a string and similarly limit is a string also.
+So, if we try to do any condition check using it, then it will not produce the desired result.
 So it is always good to specify the data type.

 	- **Defining Query Parameters(With specified data type)**
 	  ```python